louisbichard/notes/Revision/Entrepreneurship and innovation/examquestions.md

 ###Opportunities

+####Opportunity spotting and idea creation is an essential part of the innovation process.
+How do entrepreurs identify new product and or service opportunities (25 marks)

+* Market opportunities
+* Technology space
+* Future space

+// TODO: DEFINE THE INNOVATION PROCESS?

+Entrepreneurs may find opportunities in 3 main areas, gaps in the market, technological innovations or by looking into the future.

+Market opportunities can be identified a number of different ways, the first and most obvious being by having a __keen entrepreneurial eye__ within the indutstry.
+Secondly, using __market intelligence__ tools can also __detect changes in customer demands__ by measuring and analysing figures regarding the size, shape and dynamics of the market.
+Entrepreneurs can also use the __schumpeter replicator theory__ of the entrepreneur to copy existing organisations in the instance of __southwest airlines__ being copied by Stelios, but given a USP such as reduced travel agents to provide a low cost airline that met market demands.

+Secondly, opportunities can be found in the

 ###People - Entrepreneurs and entrepreneurship

 ####Discuss why use of cognitive theory rather tahn describing personality traits may give us a better understanding of why people engage in entrepreneurial behaviour?
 (10 marks) (3 occurences)